mateuszgachowski/nuxt-ioc/docs/src/guide/component-decorators.md

 ## `@Watch` decorator

-Vue.js allows to watch component properties using the `watch: {}` option.
+Vue.js allows to watch component data using the `watch: {}` option.
 For more object-oriented approach you can use `@Watch` decorator for this

 ```ts
 import { Injectable, Watch, BaseComponent } from 'nuxt-ioc';